iip-ecosphere/platform/platform/examples/examples.vdw/README.md

-# IIP-Ecosphere platform examples: VDW OPC-UA
+# oktoflow platform examples: VDW OPC-UA

 Utilizing the VDW OPC-UA server through the respective platform connector.
 If compile errors are shown, run the instantiation/connector generation as described below (generated classes intentionally not in github, generated connector libraries are intentionally not deployed to Maven).